anagha-google/techcon23-datalake-lab/00-resources/Solutions.md

 select * from crimes_ds.chicago_iucr_ref where iucr='0470'
 ```

-iucr column is a match.
+The iucr column is a match.